 The Code of Behavioral Conduct of ATSU's Student Handbook addresses the prohibition and penalties for the unlawful use, possession, or distribution of illegal drugs and alcohol by students, along with inappropriate or unprofessional use of alcohol and drugs.
-Violations of the Code of Behavioral Conduct may result in reprimand, probation, suspension, dismissal, and disciplinary consultation, as well as other sanctions deemed appropriate by the University.
+Violations of the Code of Behavioral Conduct may result in suspension, referral for prosecution, dismissal, or imposition of a lesser sanction.
 The Student Handbook is available on ATSU's website at: atsu.edu/studenthandbook